 The following table describes the new available CloudWatch metrics.
 For more information about using these metrics in CloudWatch, see List the Available CloudWatch Metrics for Your Instances.

-(Only valid for T2 instances) The number of CPU credits consumed during the specified period.
+[T2 instances] The number of CPU credits consumed during the specified period.

 This metric identifies the amount of time during which physical CPUs were used for processing instructions by virtual CPUs allocated to the instance.